Abhay5855/Mission-frontend/README.md

 IP - "x.y.z", "convert"
 OP - {a: {b: {c: "convert"}}}
 ```
+- Difference between preventDefault and stopPropagation.

+- Write a JS func that takes an obj and a callback, execute the callback after 3 sec.
+- Create a function that takes 3 arguments function, interval, and frequency. the function should execute as many times as the frequency
+ we passed and there should be a delay equal to the interval
+ we passed.
+For eg our(() => console.log("hi"), 2, 3)
+ should print "hi" 3 times with a gap of 2 seconds between each execution.Add up to this, the user should have control to terminate the callback function.
+Suppose we are pinging the server and if we get the response we should stop executing the function.

+- this, call, bind , apply and their polyfills.
+- Difference between == and ===
+- Exception handling
+- Difference between i++ and ++i.
+- What happens when you fetch an api, and what role does dns play in this.

 ## Machine coding questions - (vanilla JS/ React)
 - Show a button that will show start label on click it should show stop, viceversa show a counter with 0, after clicking start it should increment the counter by 1 every one second, on click of stop it should stop the counter and resume again where it was stopped previously.